103-11 Moving Averages: How to Use & Calculate Moving Averages

 200-day moving average

 One final point to remember is that moving averages are lagging indicators.
 This means that they will tend to lag behind the actual price action.
 As such, they should not be used as a sole source of information when making trading decisions.
-Rather, they should be used in conjunction with other technical indicators to give you a more complete picture of what is going on in the market.
+Rather, they should be used with other technical indicators to give you a more complete picture of what is going on in the market.

 How to use moving averages for forecasting